RED SOX 16, BREWERS 0

 • This was the 18th game played at AZ18, one shy of tying CA14 for 21st on the all-time games hosted list.

-• This was only the second SP78 game ever played on this date; the first took place against Steve P at his ESC5 condo in 1995.
+• This was the third game played on this date, and the first since I played Steve P at his ESC5 condo in 1995.

 • Start time for the game was 11:38 pm, about an hour after my friend Justin and I wrapped up a Barro’s pizza & wings take-out dinner and a few episodes of Rick and Morty.